xuqi2024/openflexure-microscope/docs/actuator_assembly.md

 ![Check nut seated flat](diagrams/NutSitFlat.png)

 * Insert a [brass nut][M3 brass nut]{qty:{{var_n_actuators, default:3}}, cat:mech} into the x actuator through the hole in the front of the [main body][prepared main body](fromstep){qty:1, cat:subassembly}.
 * Looking through the hole you should see the side of the nut.
-If it is tilted so you can see the top can tap the microscope until it sits flat.
+If it is tilted so you can see the top, tap the microscope until it sits flat.

 ## Attach the {{includetext: "thumbwheel", if: var_body is _manual}}{{includetext: "gear", if: var_body is not _manual }}{pagestep}